 In recognition of his accomplishments and as a leader in college athletics, Kavanagh has twice been named an Athletics Director of the Year by his peers, most recently during the 2013 National Association of Collegiate Directors of Athletics (NACDA) Convention in Orlando in June when he was named one of four Division I-AAA Under Armour Athletic Directors of the Year.
 He previously earned such distinction during his tenure as AD at Bradley University at the 2008 NACDA Convention in Dallas where he was tabbed as the Central Region Athletics Director of the Year for Division I.

-Over his first four years in Southwest Florida, Kavanagh has helped FGCU reach new levels of success on the field, in the classroom and in the community.
-The Eagles have won a combined 11 Atlantic Sun regular-season titles, seven A-Sun Tournament titles and four consecutive Coastal Collegiate Swimming Association (CCSA) championships.
+Over his first five years in Southwest Florida, Kavanagh has helped FGCU reach new levels of success on the field, in the classroom and in the community.
+The Eagles have won a combined 16 Atlantic Sun regular-season titles, eight A-Sun Tournament titles and five consecutive Coastal Collegiate Swimming Association (CCSA) championships from 2009-13.

-Also in those four years, FGCU’s student-athletes have excelled in the classroom as the 250 student-athletes achieved a record 3.29 cumulative GPA in 2012-13 (includes a best-ever 3.31 collective GPA in the Spring Semester), led by 13 teams with a cumulative GPA of 3.0 or better.
+In Kavanagh's five years, FGCU’s student-athletes have excelled in the classroom as the 250 student-athletes achieved a record 3.29 cumulative GPA in 2012-13 (including a best-ever 3.31 collective GPA in the spring semester), led by 13 teams with a cumulative GPA of 3.0 or better.
 FGCU also had its first-ever D-I Academic All-American when Sarah Hansen was chosen to the women’s basketball squad.
-The Eagles have also have contributed more than 17,000 hours of community service the past four years as part of enhanced efforts within the department’s NCAA Life Skills initiatives.
+In the spring of 2014, FGCU student-athletes posted a 3.24 GPA – the 11th consecutive semester that student-athletes have posted a GPA higher than that of the overall student body.
+The Eagles have also have contributed more than 20,000 hours of community service the past five years as part of enhanced efforts within the department’s NCAA Life Skills initiatives.